dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 # ... imports, definitions, and other endpoints ...
 ```

 With these changes in place, your Python backend application is now ready to persist long descriptions of exams.
-So, in the next section you will refactor the frontend app to support it as well.
+So, in the next section, you will refactor the frontend app to support it as well.

 > **Note:** Here, you learned just the basics about Alembic.
 For a much more complete explanation of how it works and what you can do with this tool, check [the official Alembic documentation](http://alembic.zzzcomputing.com/en/latest/tutorial.html).